mantidproject/mantid/docs/source/release/v5.1.0/indirect_geometry.rst

   They should not impact functionality of the Abins Algorithm, but will break any user python scripts that import ``AbinsModules``.
 - :ref:`CalculateMonteCarloAbsorption <algm-CalculateMonteCarloAbsorption>` will now work also for ILL fixed window scan reduced data, in which case the correction will be calculated for elastic wavelength.
+- The centre parameter has been added to delta function in the ConvFit tab of Indirect Data Analysis.

 Bug Fixes
 #########